jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 <span class="big-letter">I</span>n response to this analysis, we might think, well — what’s the harm?
 Even if the self is nothing more than the sum of its swirling parts, an incredibly complicated web of cause and effect, isn’t it just easier to say ‘I am tired’ rather than something like ‘the current emergent feeling from thousands of ever-changing processes is tiredness’?

-Buddhists, to an extent, might agree: the self is a convenient concept, a useful fiction.
+Buddhists, to an extent, might agree: the self is a convention, a convenient concept, a useful fiction.

 Now, it should be noted that there is a great deal of Buddhist literature discussing this point, and there are some Buddhist schools that would disagree with the idea that referring to a self is ever productive.

-If we follow the Buddha’s original teachings as recorded by the suttas in the Pali Canon, however, we might say there is relatively little harm in using the _convention_ of self as shorthand to refer to the thousands of parts that make up the composite entity that is ‘you’ — especially if it helps improve those parts in ways that lessen suffering (‘I will eat more healthily’ benefits a significant number of parts, for example).
+If we follow the Buddha’s original teachings as recorded by the suttas in the Pali Canon, however, we might say there is relatively little harm in using the _convention_ of self as shorthand for the thousands of interacting parts that make ‘you’ up — especially if it helps improve those parts in ways that lessen suffering (‘I will eat more healthily’ benefits a significant number of parts, for example).

 But — and here all Buddhist schools would agree — we must remember that the utility of this fictional, conventional self is limited, and actually becomes very detrimental very quickly if we take it too far.